Rommelua/internet-shop/README.md

 Configure Tomcat :
 * Add artifact
 * Add Java SDK 11

-Change a path in src.main.java.resources.log4j.properties.
-It has to reach your logFile.

 #### If you want to test it using SQL DataBase, you should: